Have a break, visit London and do not miss these 9 Art Exhibitions!

 Video art is something that drives people out of the world; it is simply amazing.

 This video art is titled as “The Infinite Mix” and will be presented at 180 the Strand, Temple until Sunday, December 11th 2016.
-This show will be perfect collaboration between Hayward Gallery and Vinyl Factory and the place is entirely decorated with amazing leaky, immense, graphited stuff that will wash away all your old memories.
+This show will be the perfect collaboration between Hayward Gallery and Vinyl Factory and the place is entirely decorated with amazing leaky, immense, graphited stuff that will wash away all your old memories.

 The best way to make this winter season fun and unforgettable is to take part in the incredible art exhibitions of London.
 It will provide a new perspective to your life with unique themes and a way to access the hidden feelings of some extraordinary artists.